 In some cases, surgery is the best and only option to heal an injury.
 Delaying surgical treatment could worsen your condition.
 You could end up needing more extensive care or doing more damage to your already injured foot or ankle.
 No matter what the case may be, delaying surgery could cause your feet more pain and anguish in the long run.

-Common Types of Foot Surgeries
+Common Types of Foot And Ankle Surgery

 Carolina Podiatry Group foot and ankle surgeons perform surgeries every day.
 Minor foot surgeries are done in-house, making it as easy as possible for you to get the care you need fast.
 More advanced surgeries are done offsite in a local hospital or surgical office.